-- A. Offeror must provide a one page or less executive summary of the company background, including a brief history of the company, the type of business (corporation, partnership, etc.), principle owners, current organization of the company, current office location(s), local representation, and total number of employees. - B. Offeror must provide a statement verifying within the last 5 years that Offeror has not had any judgments, pending lawsuits or actions, adverse contract actions, suspension, or imposition of other penalties relating to failure to perform of deficiencies in fulfilling contractual obligations against the Offeror's organization. - C. Offeror must provide qualifications of all proposed key personnel for this project, which should include their job titles and responsibilities, information relating to each person's length of employment, previous experience, and specialized skills (including, but not limited to: specific degrees, dates, names of previous employers, education institutions, awards or accolades).
-The State reserves the right to disqualify any potential Offeror that changes key personnel assigned to perform the responsibilities, prior to the execution of the Contract.
+- A. Offeror must provide detailed descriptions of previous experience and knowledge of Oʻahu's energy systems, market, environment, and policies and demonstrates their ability to perform all services including outreach and analytics per the Scope of Work. - B. Offeror must provide a two to three page summary of the company background, including a brief history of the company, the type of business (corporation, partnership, etc.), principal owners, current organization of the company, current office location(s), local representation, and total number of employees. - C. Offeror must provide qualifications of all proposed key personnel for this project, which should include their job titles and responsibilities, information relating to each person's length of employment, previous experience, and specialized skills (including, but not limited to: specific degrees, dates, names of previous employers, education institutions, awards or accolades).
+The State reserves the right to disqualify any potential Offeror that changes key personnel assigned to perform the responsibilities, prior to the execution of the Contract. - D. Offeror must provide a statement verifying within the last 5 years that Offeror has not had any judgments, pending lawsuits or actions, adverse contract actions, suspension, or imposition of other penalties relating to failure to perform of deficiencies in fulfilling contractual obligations against the Offeror's organization.

-2) Approach and Comprehensiveness of Proposal
+2) Approach and Demonstration of Comprehensiveness of Proposal

-- A. Offeror must include a detailed narrative including a description of the entire project, strategy, and detailed plan to effectively carry out the work of the project. - B. Offeror's narrative must address each deliverable as stated in SECTION 2.3 SCOPE OF WORK and identify how each deliverable will be executed. - C. The detailed narrative must describe the timing and logistics of the work plan and the key issues involved, including the Offeror's personnel identified to execute each task and subtask. - D. Offeror bids will be evaluated by professionalism and completeness; i.e., free from typos and grammatical errors, tabbed and in correct order, and all sections thoroughly addressed.
+- A. Offeror must include a detailed narrative including a description of the entire project, strategy, and detailed plan to effectively carry out the work of the project within the allotted timeframe. - B. Offeror's narrative must address each deliverable as stated in Section 2.3 Scope of Work and identify how each deliverable will be executed. - C. The detailed narrative must describe the timing and logistics of the work plan and the key issues involved, including the Offeror's personnel identified to execute each task and subtask. - D. Offeror bids will be evaluated for professionalism and completeness, i.e., free from typos and grammatical errors, tabbed and in correct order, and all sections thoroughly addressed.